taiki-e/portable-atomic/DEVELOPMENT.md

 │   │   ├── detect/               -- Run-time CPU feature detection implementations used for outline-atomics
 │   │   ├── fallback/             -- fallback implementation based on global locks
 │   │   ├── float.rs              -- atomic float implementation based on atomic integer
-│   │   ├── interrupt/            -- fallback implementation based on disabling interrupts (for no-std)
-│   │   ├── msp430.rs             -- atomic implementation for MSP430 (by asm)
+│   │   ├── interrupt/            -- fallback implementation based on disabling interrupts or critical-section (for no-std) │   │   ├── msp430.rs             -- atomic implementation for MSP430 (by asm)
 │   │   ├── riscv.rs              -- atomic implementation for RISC-V without A-extension (by asm)
 │   │   └── x86.rs                -- atomic implementation for x86/x86_64 (by asm)